kvdomingo/gfycat-mass-uploader/README.md

 # For Windows on a Windows machine / for Linux on a Linux machine
 task build

-# For Linux on a Windows machine using Docker
+# For Windows + Linux on a Windows machine using Docker
-task build-linux
+task build-all
 ```